pellcorp/creality-wiki/docs/rpi.md

 ~/pellcorp/installer.sh --install --printer <ThePrinter> <TheProbe> [--mount <TheMount>]
 ```

-- Where `--printer <ThePrinter>` is a predefined or downloaded printer definition
+- Where `--printer <ThePrinter>` is a predefined, downloaded or downloadable printer definition
 - Where `--mount <TheMount>` is only required for some predefined printer definitions
 - Where `<TheProbe>` is one of bltouch, microprobe, cartotouch, beacon, klicky, btteddy or eddyng.